IV estimation of causal hazard ratio: Abstract

 \section{Abstract}

-Cox's proportional hazards model is one of the most popular statistical models to evaluate associations of a binary exposure with a censored failure time outcome.
-When confounding factors are not fully observed, the exposure hazard ratio estimated using a Cox model is not causally interpretable.
-To address this, we propose novel approaches for identification and estimation of the causal hazard ratio in the presence of unmeasured confounding factors.
-Our approaches are based on a binary instrumental variable and an additional no-interaction assumption.
-We derive, to the best of our knowledge, the first consistent estimator of the population marginal causal hazard ratio within an instrumental variable framework.
-Our estimator admits a closed-form representation, and hence avoids the drawbacks of estimating equation based estimators.
-Our approach is illustrated via simulation studies and a data analysis.
+Cox's proportional hazards model is one of the most popular statistical models to evaluate associations of exposure with a censored failure time outcome.
+When confounding factors are not fully observed, the exposure hazard ratio estimated using a Cox model is subject to unmeasured confounding bias.
+To address this, we propose a novel approach for the identification and estimation of the causal hazard ratio in the presence of unmeasured confounding factors.
+Our approach is based on a binary instrumental variable, and an additional no-interaction assumption in a first stage regression of the treatment on the IV and unmeasured confounders.
+We propose, to the best of our knowledge, the first consistent estimator of the (population) causal hazard ratio within an instrumental variable framework.
+A version of our estimator admits a closed-form representation.
+We derive the asymptotic distribution of our estimator, and provide a consistent estimator for its asymptotic variance.
+Our approach is illustrated via simulation studies and a data application.